Chemical & Biomolecular Engineering (CBE)

 In this course, students will gain hands-on experience in the operation, design and control of a working chemical plant.
 The course is taught at Imperial College, London and features a fully instrumented 4-story anime-based CO2 capture plant.
 Students will operate the plant from a remote control room, use piping and instrumentation diagrams to identity equipment and trace flows, troubleshoot the plant to correct problems, and gain firsthand knowledge of process safety and operations

-Enrollment is limited to students with a major in Chemical Engineering.
+Enrollment is limited to students with a program in Chemical Engineering.

 CBE 44479 Cell Culture & Tissue Eng (3 Credit Hours)